-The application will produce a prolific about of log messages, including:
+The application will produce log messages from many components, including:

-1. Log items from the thinker that mark the agent which wrote them:
+- 1. Log items from the thinker that mark the agent which wrote them: - ... thinker.producer INFO Created a new guess: 9.51 - 2.
+Messages from the Colmena queue or task server

-'''

-... - thinker.producer - INFO - Created a new guess: 9.51

-'''

-2. Messages from the Colmena queue or task server

-'''

-... - colmena.queue.base - INFO - Client received a task_generator result

-with topic generate'
+... - colmena.queue.base - INFO - Client received a task_generator result with topic generate'

-'''

-3. Parsl workflow engine status messages

-... - parsl.dataflow.dflow - INFO - Task 45 completed
+- 3. Parsl workflow engine status messages - ... parsl.dataflow.dflow INFO Task 45 completed